Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • reminding children they can always ask for help

-Simple conversations about trusted adults help children build confidence and awareness.
+Simple conversations about Safe Adults help children build confidence and awareness.

 Final Thoughts

-Understanding trusted adults is an important part of helping children stay safe.
+Understanding Safe Adults is an important part of helping children stay safe.

 When children know who they can trust and talk to, they feel more confident about asking for help and sharing concerns.